-The Slovenian national focal point is a part of Information Unit for Illicit Drugs (IUID) which is located at the Institute of Public Health of the Republic of Slovenia (IPH).
-The IPH collects, organises and analyses health-related statistical data in the fields of diagnoses, attendance, staff and visiting hours in outpatient facilities, outpatient specialist services and in hospitals.
-The legal basis for the establishment of the Slovenian NFP is the Prevention of Illicit Drug Abuse and Treatment of Drug Addictions Act (1999).
+The Slovenian national focal point is a part of the Information Unit for Illicit Drugs (IUID), which is located at the National Institute of Public Health of the Republic of Slovenia (NIPH).
+The NIPH collects, organises and analyses health-related statistical data in the fields of diagnoses, attendance, staff and visiting hours in outpatient facilities, outpatient specialist services and in hospitals.
+The legal basis for the establishment of the Slovenian national focal point is the Prevention of Illicit Drug Abuse and Treatment of Drug Addictions Act (1999).

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

-The European Health Interview Survey was conducted by the National Institute of Public Health in Slovenia in 2007.
+The European Health Interview Survey was conducted by the NIPH in 2007.
 The sample comprised 2 117 Slovenian residents living in private households (i.e. not institutionalised) and aged 15 or over.
 The survey included two issues related to drug use.
 It reported last year prevalence among adults aged 15 and over of 2.6 % for cannabis, and 0.9 % for other drugs.
 More males than females used cannabis and other drugs; in the 15–64 age group, cannabis was used by 4.8 % of males and 1.3 % of females.

-In 2011–12 the National Institute of Public Health implemented a survey on the use of tobacco, alcohol and other drugs among 7 514 randomly selected individuals aged 15–64 in private households.
+In 2011–12 the NIPH implemented a survey on the use of tobacco, alcohol and other drugs among 7 514 randomly selected individuals aged 15–64 in private households.
 According to the survey, cannabis was the most commonly used drug in Slovenia, with lifetime prevalence of 15.8 % among all respondents, followed by cocaine and ecstasy at 2.1 % each.
-Last year prevalence of cannabis use among all respondents was 4.4 %, while 2.3 % reported using cannabis in the past 30 days.
+Last year prevalence of cannabis use among all respondents was 4.4 %, while 2.3 % reported using cannabis in the last 30 days.
 Lifetime cannabis use was higher among males than females, and among younger populations.
-Lifetime prevalence of cannabis use was 28.7 % among 15- to 34-year-olds.
+Lifetime prevalence was 28.7 % among 15- to 34-year-olds.
 The highest prevalence rates for last year and last month cannabis use were among 15- to 24-year-olds (15 % and 7.5 % respectively).
 According to the survey results, 0.6 % of all respondents reported ever having used a new psychoactive substance.

-In 2010 Slovenia implemented the cross-national Health Behaviour in School-aged Children (HBSC) study for the third consecutive time, following previous surveys in 2002 and 2006.
+In 2013–14 Slovenia implemented the cross-national Health Behaviour in School-aged Children (HBSC) study for the fourth consecutive time, following previous surveys in 2002, 2006 and 2010.
 The study encompasses a representative sample of students aged 11, 13 and 15, although the questions pertaining to cannabis use are only asked of the 15-year-old students.
-The data from the latest study showed that 23 % of respondents had tried cannabis at least once in their lifetime, which is a reduction from 2002 (28 %).
+The data from the latest study showed that 24 % of boys and 19 % of girls who responded had tried cannabis at least once in their lifetime, which indicates an overall declining trend from 2002.

 A 2010 study in nightlife settings collected data on drug use from a sample of 607 respondents who visited clubs and bars.
 The results of the study indicated that drug use is common in Slovenian nightlife settings, and it is significantly more common among males than females.